-Join the Pearly Kings and Queens Harvest Festival celebrations at Guildhall Yard, and experience London’s 140-year-old Pearly tradition.
+Join the Pearly Kings and Queens Harvest Festival 2021 celebrations at Guildhall Yard, and experience London’s historic Pearly tradition.

-Expect Morris dancing, maypole dancing, marching bands, drummers and lots of colourful characters at this traditional event, which raises money for charity.
+Expect Morris dancing, maypole dancing, marching bands and lots of colourful characters at this traditional event.

 The tradition of the Pearly Kings and Queens was started in the 19th century by Henry Croft, an orphan who worked as a street sweeper in the market of Somers Town, London.